Why choose UCLA Health for radiation oncology?

 Computed tomography (CT) simulator: A CT simulator is like a walkthrough of radiation treatment.
 Using a simulator before starting radiation ensures that we give patients appropriate setup, planning and dosage.

 Linear accelerator: These machines are specifically designed to generate high-energy X-rays and electrons.
 We may use a linear accelerator to deliver stereotactic radiosurgery, image-guided radiation therapy or SBRT.

 Meet our team

-Our team includes experts, both in patient care and research.
+Our team includes experts in patient care and research.
 We are continually finding and implementing new gold-standard treatments.
-Our clinicians use a patient-centered approach that prioritizes safety, precision and comfort.
+Our radiation oncologists use a patient-centered approach that prioritizes safety, precision and comfort.